nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Calculating the monthly payroll of an employee

+1. Calculating payroll for a specific employee
+    i.
+Prerequisites:
+      * List all employees using the `list` command.
+Multiple employees in the list.
+      * The employee should exist in the list.

+    ii.
+Test case: `payroll 1` <br>
+      * Expected: A success message showing the payroll details of first employee in the list.

+    iii.
+Test case: `payroll /n` <br>
+      * Expected: Name is missing.
+Error details are shown in the result box.

+    iv.
+Test case: `payroll`<br>
+      * Expected: Index or name is missing.
+Error details are shown in the result box.

 ### Generating a PDF payslip for a specific employee

 1. Generating a PDF payslip for a specific employee